 Compos Mentis by Kanji Hanawa, which is freely available online, was published in a special issue focused on Writings on Psychiatry.

-About Red Circle:Red Circle Authors Limited is a specialist communications and publishing company that conducts bespoke projects on behalf of a carefully selected and curated group of leading Japanese authors.
+About Red Circle:Red Circle Authors Limited is a specialist publishing and communications company that conducts bespoke projects on behalf of a carefully selected and curated group of leading Japanese authors.
 Red Circle showcases Japan’s best creative writing.
 For more information on Red Circle, Japanese literature, and Red Circle authors please visit: www.redcircleauthors.com.

 About Kanji Hanawa:Kanji Hanawa, a former professor of French literature is a master of the shorty story.
 He has written hundreds and is dedicated to writing short stories about life in ancient, modern and contemporary Japan.
 Two of his short stories have been shortlisted for the prestigious Akutagawa Literary Prize.
 Hanawa has a deep interest in human psychology and complex relationships – whose narratives expose the pressures and challenges of life in Japan.